rcaelers/workrave-website/content/en/docs/settings/timers/index.md

 - Enable shutting down the computer from the rest screen

-  If enabled, a button that allows you to shutdown the computer will be added to the restbreak window.
+  If enabled, a button that allows you to shut down the computer will be added to the restbreak window.
   This button will also allow you to put your computer into sleep mode.

 ## Daily limit